How to make paper mache with PVA glue

 paper mache recipe step 14

-If you've used the clingfilm method, you start by unwrapping the clingfilm that you can see at the top of your shape.
+If you've used the clingfilm method, start by unwrapping the clingfilm that you can see at the top of your shape.

 Step 13